 The ROI-favorable results we’ve seen for RealSelf Verified Doctors in the Network owe a huge debt to our Ad Board’s insistence that we solve for ROI.

 We workshopped the Network with our Advisory Board over the course of six months—including several trips back to the drawing board—to settle on the experience we debuted this summer.
 We also incorporated a lot of the feedback we’ve received from our broader doctor community, including that the RealSelf doctor community has grown too large, and that it was difficult for doctors to differentiate themselves and their expertise.

 We made sure the RealSelf Network accounted for all of this feedback.
-The profile and features that doctors get with their membership—including a custom URL, links to their website, and Instagram integration—delivered the differentiation doctors wanted.
+The profile and features that doctors get with their membership—including a custom URL and links to their website—delivered the differentiation doctors wanted.
 If you think this experience sounds similar to Profile Plus, you’re right to make that connection.
 The difference: we tightened up eligibility, barred anyone with an overall rating of 1 or 2 stars from participating, and now require full transparency of board certifications on every profile.

 On top of that, RealSelf Network Doctors who’ve earned the RealSelf Verified badge have already seen ROI-favorable results, including many more profile views and contacts going to them.
 For that we owe a huge debt to our Ad Board’s insistence that we solve for doctor ROI even as we made trust and transparency the centerpiece of the Network.

 Doubling Down on Our Commitment to Trust & Transparency